GoogleChrome/web.dev/src/site/content/en/blog/native-lazy-loading/index.md

   - performance
 ---

-Support for natively lazy loading images and iframes is coming to the web!
+Support for natively lazy-loading images and iframes is coming to the web!
 This video shows a [demo](https://mathiasbynens.be/demo/img-loading-lazy) of the feature:

 <figure class="w-figure w-figure--fullbleed">